our-never-ending-job/WFGY/CASE_EVIDENCE.md

 This case shows that WFGY can function as a **framework-agnostic debugging reference**.

-The ProblemMap is not tied to a specific runtime stack.
+The ProblemMap is not tied to a single runtime stack.
-Instead it acts as a conceptual structure for diagnosing failures across different RAG implementations.
+Instead, it can serve as a reusable conceptual layer for diagnosing failures across many RAG implementations.

 ## Important boundary